Get

 2. Spraying

-If you cannot put a new covering on your used cat tree but you are worried about scents that will throw off your feline family member, consider spraying the object with vinegar.
+If you cannot put a new covering on your used cat tree, but you are worried about scents that will throw off your feline family member, consider spraying the object with vinegar.
 Spray until it’s damp, then let it thoroughly dry before bringing it into your home.
-This should help neutralize the scents and give your kitty a fresh surface to work from.
+This should help neutralize any mild scents and give your kitty a fresh surface to work from.

 3. Airing Out

 When the other options are not possible to employ, you can always try putting a used cat tree outside to soak up sunlight for a day or two.
-The outdoors will help air out the tree and get rid of scents, while the sun helps naturally “bleach” the material on the tree and eliminate the traces of other cats having used it.
+The outdoors will help air out the tree and get rid of some of the scents, while the sun may help naturally “bleach” the material on the tree and reduce the traces of other cats having used it.
 Afterward, your cat should be more accepting of the scratching tree when it’s introduced to your household.

 Image By: SvetlanaRey, Shutterstock